Medical expert of the article

 Pneumosclerosis is a pathology in the lungs, characterized by the replacement of lung tissue with connective tissue.

-Causes of the pneumosclerosis
+Causes pneumosclerosis

-Often, pneumosclerosis is an accompaniment and outcome of lung diseases:
+Often pneumosclerosis is an accompaniment and outcome of lung diseases:

 - Pulmonary form of Beck's disease;